pcaston/OpenPeerPower.github.io/source/_integrations/homekit.markdown

 Check if the domain of your entity is [supported](#supported-components).
 If it is, check your [filter](#configure-filter) settings.
 Make sure the spelling is correct, especially if you use `include_entities`.

-#### HomeKit doesn't work on second Home Assistant instance
+#### HomeKit doesn't work on second Open Peer Power instance

-To use the HomeKit integration with to different Home Assistant instances on the same local network, you need to set a custom name for at least one of them. [config/name](#name)
+To use the HomeKit integration with to different Open Peer Power instances on the same local network, you need to set a custom name for at least one of them. [config/name](#name)

 #### Specific entity doesn't work

 Although we try our best, some entities don't work with the HomeKit integration yet.
-The result will be that either pairing fails completely or all Home Assistant accessories will stop working.
+The result will be that either pairing fails completely or all Open Peer Power accessories will stop working.
 Use the filter to identify which entity is causing the issue.
 It's best to try pairing and step by step including more entities.
 If it works unpair and repeat until you find the one that is causing the issues.
 To help others and the developers, please open a new issue here: [home-assistant/issues/new](https://github.com/home-assistant/home-assistant/issues/new?labels=component:%20homekit)

 #### Accessories are all listed as not responding